farshadth/telegram-bot/README.md

 # Telegram
-Library for telegram bot based on oop
+Library for telegram bot based on Oop

-This is a library for telegram bot which is included all telegram api`s, and some methods to help you.
+This is a telegram bot library that includes all telegram APIs, and some methods to help you.

 # Long Polling and Webhook Methods
 You can use this library in both long polling and webhook method